 - 2.8.14 The US economy did not suffer as much damage as the UK economy due to the pandemic.
 The Democrats won the presidential election in November 2020 and have control of both Congress and the Senate, although power is more limited in the latter.
 This enabled the Democrats to pass a \$1.9trn (8.8% of GDP) stimulus package in March on top of the \$900bn fiscal stimulus deal passed by Congress in late December.
 These, together with the vaccine rollout proceeding swiftly to hit the target of giving a first jab to over half of the population within the President's first 100 days, will promote a rapid easing of restrictions and strong economic recovery during 2021.
-The Democrats are also planning to pass a \$2trn fiscal stimulus package aimed at renewing infrastructure over the next decade.
-Although this package is longer-term, if passed, it would also help economic recovery in the near-term. - 2.8.15 After Chair Jerome Powell spoke on the US Federal Reserve (Fed) adoption of a flexible average inflation target in his Jackson Hole speech in late August 2020, the mid-September meeting of the Fed agreed a new inflation target - that
+The Democrats are also planning to pass a \$2trn fiscal stimulus package is longer-term, if passed, it would also help economic recovery in the near-term. - 2.8.15 After Chair Jerome Powell spoke on the US Federal Reserve (Fed) adoption of a flexible average inflation target in his Jackson Hole speech in late August 2020, the mid-September meeting of the Fed agreed a new inflation target that